The Ultimate Andaman & Nicobar Islands Guide

-This white sand beach is famous for its natural rock formation of varied shape and size.
-It is surrounded by various tropical lush green trees.
-One can spot different coloured crabs here.
+This white sand beach is famous for its natural rock formation of varied shapes and sizes.
+It is surrounded by dense tropical lush green trees.
+One can spot different colored crabs here.
 No water sport activities.
 Calm and less crowded.
-Best to catch the sunrise and set!
+Good spot to catch the sun rise and set!

 ✔️ Vijayanagar Beach

 Most resorts are located on this beach.
 Shallow waters and one can practically walk into the sea.
-Water is so clear that you can see the surface below.
+Water here is so clear that you can see the surface below.
 This place offers spectacular photo ops - a boat hooked to a bench, a tire hung to a tree!
-You could stay in a resort here and take long walks along the sea line, relax, cherish life with some good food and drinks here!
+You could stay in a resort here and take long walks along the sea line, relax, cherish life with some good food and drinks!
 The beach also provides some water sporting activities.

 ✔️ Govindnagar Beach